JovinLeong/SHDocs/README.md

 ### Applying image adjustments

 This functionality enables the use of past adjustment metadata files to process all raw documents.
-Our adjustment metadata is inclueded [here](TODO: LINK TO METADATA FILE) **TODO: ADD LINK TO METADATA**.
+Our adjustment metadata is included [here](https://github.com/JovinLeong/SHDocs/blob/main/utils/image_adjustment_metadata/scaling_metadata.json).
 To apply past adjustments, go to the ```utils``` directory and run:

 ```{bash}
 python apply_image_adjustments.py --metadata <path to metadata> --image_directory <path to image directory> --output_directory <path to output directory>